 Concerns and criticism

-While everyone we talked to had heard of Athena SWAN a few women said that they didn’t really know much about it, and were not sure whether there was any evidence that it makes a difference, although it should be noted that culture change takes time.
+While everyone we talked to had heard of Athena SWAN a few women said that they didn’t really know much about it, and were not sure whether there was any evidence that it makes a difference.

-Some wondered whether their departments were only making changes because they know that funding will be adversely affected if they don’t achieve an Athena SWAN Silver Award.
+A further concern was whether departments were only making changes because they know that funding will be adversely affected if they don’t achieve an Athena SWAN Silver Award.
 Jane L thought the goals were ‘laudable’ but didn’t like the repetitive process.
 Some worried it might turn into a ‘box ticking exercise’, requiring a lot of work from the academic lead as well as department and division administration in compiling statistics and running annual surveys.
 Elspeth, who was very supportive of Athena SWAN, sometimes worried that it might become ‘window dressing’ rather than the cultural change that is needed.

 Women who had been directly involved in recent Athena SWAN initiatives had numerous examples of the ways in which their departments had improved work life for men and women.
 Irene R had been sceptical about Athena SWAN until she got involved and understood that cultural change was really necessary.